 So, can pharma actually cope with this total digitization?

 So, where is that exact point for setting up your omnichannel campaign?
 As shown in practice, one of the major basis of its overall concept is providing a quality remote communication.
 The purpose is to make HCPs’ practice less disrupted but more valued and appreciated.
 Omnichanneling is targeted to not only give them a choice to choose a type of content they want, but make them own their time as well.
 This is why HCPs are so enthusiastic about remote engagement.
 Definitely, it’s the best model for both these cases – to surround physicians with the maximum amount of content flow while at the same time respect their workloads.
 Post-call activities, questionnaires, different surveys or emails will help you to identify the perfect type of content to provide in the future and enrich your omnichannel campaign.

-As pharma and life science industries are getting used to becoming more omnichannel-oriented – diverse skills and models will be in demand.
+As pharma and life science industries are getting used to becoming more omnichannel-oriented – brand managers should use all the arsenal of diverse digital skills and models.
 Therefore, generating a high quality omnichannel content strategy is a key priority that can’t be neglected.
 Digital Content Factory, which is powered by eWizard platform, is designed specifically for augmenting consumer experience.
 If you are wondering how to design a powerful omnichannel strategic approach, don’t hesitate to contact our team of experts or drop us a line.